 chi-squared-distribution

 The Chi-Squared Distribution is a fundamental concept in statistics, particularly in hypothesis testing and confidence interval estimation.
-It arises from the sum of the squares of independent standard normal random variables, making it a special case of the Gamma Distribution.
-This distribution is widely used to assess how well observed data fit expected data, particularly in tests like the Chi-Squared test for independence and goodness-of-fit.
-The Chi-Squared Distribution is characterized by its degrees of freedom, which influence its shape and properties, making it essential for various statistical analyses and interpretations in research.
+It arises from the sum of the squares of independent standard normal random variables.
+This distribution is widely used to assess how well observed data fit a theoretical model, making it essential for tests such as the Chi-Squared test for independence and goodness-of-fit.
+The Chi-Squared Distribution is characterized by its degrees of freedom, which influence its shape and properties.
+Understanding this distribution is crucial for conducting statistical analyses and interpreting results in various fields, including social sciences, biology, and economics.

 Chi-Square Statistic & Chi-Squared Distribution